Sophie Oldroyd

 Technical Assistant

-Sophie joined Carpmaels and Ransford in 2024 as a Trainee Patent Attorney in the Engineering and Tech Group.
-Prior to this, she obtained a first-class MEng degree in Engineering Science at the University of Oxford in 2020, as the IET’s Royal Commission for the Exhibition of 1851 Scholar.
-She then moved to Cambridge where she completed an MRes in Sensor Technologies, before starting her PhD in Bioelectronic Engineering at the University of Cambridge.
-During her post-graduate studies, she was the President of the Corpus Christi College Middle Common Room.
+Prior to joining the firm, Sophie obtained a first-class degree in Engineering Science from the University of Oxford.
+Sophie then moved to Cambridge, where she completed an MRes in Sensor Technologies before beginning her PhD in Bioelectronic Engineering at the University of Cambridge.

 Outside of the office, Sophie enjoys hiking and travelling.
 She also enjoys cooking, hosting dinner parties and exploring the London restaurant scene.